MarvinAmine/UDEMY_READER/UCs.md

 Make questions easier to parse by:
 1. Showing a concise, AI-generated summary (short stem) on demand.
-2. Highlighting decisive keywords in the question and answers.
+2. Highlighting decisive keywords in the question and answers, with optional per-answer “Why?” bubbles.

 ### Mode Behavior

 * On-demand: runs when the user clicks **Analyze question** (no auto-run).
 * Enabled in **practice & review**; disabled in timed by default (configurable).
-* Keyword highlighting can be toggled in the popup.
+* Two independent toggles in the popup: `Keyword highlighting` and `Show “Why?” bubbles` (both default on).

 ### Trigger